Saweeha/saweeha-services-mobile/API_DOCUMENTATION.md

 **Access:** Public

 **Description:** Gets all active businesses with their branches and average ratings.
 This is a public endpoint intended for customer-facing applications.
-Each branch includes only its name, address, and first image.
+Each branch includes its details and an array of all uploaded images.

 **Response (200):**
 ```json